hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **Security**: Our produced code should be able to pass internal and external security audits.
 - **Flexibility**: Minimize the impact of introducing support for other elliptic curves.
 - **Independent Release**: When applicable, the new libraries should have the release cycle separate from the platform.
-  They should be implemented in a way that is easy for both platform and block node to depend on.

 ### Non-Goals